-Accordingly, in practical terms, it is suggested that the preferred procedure in providing reasons will involve the independent expert identifying a particular issue, detailing his or her thought process, and after stating the conclusion reached, make passing or brief comment only then as to whether that coincides with the view advanced by the parties.
+Accordingly, in practical terms, it is suggested that the preferred procedure in providing reasons will involve independent experts identifying a particular issue, detailing their thought process, and after stating the conclusion reached, making passing or brief comment only then as to whether that coincides with the view advanced by the parties.
 The independent expert is not weighing the evidence and stating which side is the more persuasive, as would be done by an arbitrator.
-On the contrary, the independent expert is evaluating the rental and other evidence, as would be done in carrying out an Independent valuation with or without additional input from anyone.
+On the contrary, the independent expert is evaluating the rental and other evidence, as would be done in carrying out an independent valuation with or without additional input from anyone.

-While in some leases, the review clause may require the independent expert to 'have regard to the representations lodged by each side' nevertheless it is the independent expert's own opinion which is critical, as opposed to an arbitrator's judgment based purely on the evidence submitted.
+While in some leases the review clause may require the independent expert to 'have regard to the representations lodged by each side', nevertheless it is the independent expert's own opinion which is critical, as opposed to an arbitrator's judgment based purely on the evidence submitted.

-23.4 Commenting on matters not raised by the parties
+22.4 Commenting on matters not raised by the parties

 The question often arises whether the independent expert is obliged to revert to the parties when deciding a point that has not been put forward by either side.
 It is considered that the independent expert is not obliged to do so.

 Even if a material comparable has not been tabled by either side, the independent expert is not required to bring this to the attention of the parties and invite comment, which could, depending on the circumstances, lead to counter-comment.
-If the independent expert did so, it would delay (and quite possibly add to the cost of) the determination, which would be contrary to the point of this form of dispute resolution.
+If the independent expert did so, it would delay (and quite possibly add to the cost) of the determination, which would be contrary to the point of this form of dispute resolution.

-This situation is slightly different in regard to legal or technical issues, if the expert identifies any and the point has not been raised by the parties already, but such situations are rare.
+This situation is slightly different in regard to legal or technical issues, if the expert identifies any and the point has not been raised by the parties already, but such situations are rare (see paragraph 14.2).

-23.5 The decision
+22.5 The decision

 This important part of the determination should set out the independent expert's decision on the dispute.
-It is always essential that independent experts make an unequivocal and final decision on the amount of the rent and such other issues as may be included in the expert determination agreement (e.g. costs).
-The wording of their findings and determination and their Directions as to costs must therefore be clear and unambiguous.
+It is always essential that independent experts make an unequivocal and final decision on the amount of the rent and such other issues as may be included in the expert determination agreement (e.g. expenses).
+The wording of their findings and determination, and their Directions as to expenses, must therefore be clear and unambiguous.

 Typically, this will start with the independent expert's determination of the rental value.
-Independent experts will also need to consider whether they are required to make any ancillary decisions, for example, in relation to the payment of costs by one party to another.
+Independent experts will also need to consider whether they are required to make any ancillary decisions, for example, in relation to the payment of expenses by one party to another.
+Determinations are often issued 'save as to expenses' where such power is conferred under the lease or contract.

-23.6 Ending the determination
+22.6 Ending the determination